Please go to the 'Upgrade to a professional qualification' section for more information.

 - Critically evaluate the key GW design trade-offs which relate to structures, vibrations, aeroelasticity and power supplies.

 - guided weapon structures,

 - guided weapon EPS design: a MATLAB based tutorial exploring the critical EPS design factors for an air-launched guided weapon system to consider the EPS performance enhancement and key realisation constraints within the context of GW systems,

 - vibrations and aeroelasticity acting on guided weapons.

 Upgrade to a professional qualification

-When taken as an Accredited Short Course, 10 credit points can be put towards the Guided Weapon Systems MSc.
+When taken as a Short Course for Credit, 10 credit points can be put towards the Guided Weapon Systems MSc.